.NET APPLICATION DEVELOPER CAREER GUIDE

 7. .NET Application Developer Resume Tips

-Showcase end-to-end SDLC experience by describing ownership from requirements analysis through production deployment and ongoing support, not just isolated coding tasks.
+Showcase full-lifecycle project experience by describing contributions from requirements analysis through production deployment and support, demonstrating that you can own an application end-to-end rather than contribute only to isolated phases.

 8. .NET Application Developer Cover Letter Tips